Gimpii/Puz-6x6/README.md

-# Binary Puzzle
+Binary Puzzle

-A simple puzzle, simpilar to the way sudoku works, except with 1's and 0's, and a few other rules
+A simple Sudoku-like game that uses binary digits for solving.
+Refer to wiki for instruction.